-When you write a blog post, create content for Pinterest, Facebook, or some other social media, some photos are usually needed to accompany the text.
+When you write a blog post or create content for Pinterest, Facebook, or some other social media, some photos are usually needed to accompany the text.
 If you aren’t a photographer yourself, you may use stock photos for this.
 But they can get expensive, especially if you are just starting out and not making much money from your online business.

 Using the free stock photos is a great way how to add visuals to your online content without overpaying (because they are free).
 Here are some great places where you can get free stock photos that don’t suck.
-And by “Don’t suck” I mean that the photos are of good quality, interesting, and there is a big library to choose from.
+And by “Don’t suck” I mean that the photos are of good quality, and interesting, and there is a big library to choose from.

 - Pexels – my favorite stock photo site, the majority of stock photos on this blog are from here.
 There is a big choice, and you can use them however you want, attribution is not required.

 - StockSnap – beautiful and free stock images in so many categories that make it easy to find the picture that illustrates the related text in the best way.
-These royalty free images can be used on commercial projects as well.
+These royalty-free images can be used on commercial projects as well.

 - Pixabay – 2.4 million+ high-quality stock images, videos, and music.
 Similar to other places, free to use for you and your business.
 A free photo from this free stock photo site will have a creative commons cc0 license.